-When brushing, use your brush at a 45-degree angle, and use a fluoride toothpaste.
-Using short strokes, brush you teeth starting with the outer surfaces, and moving then to chewing and interior surfaces of your teeth.
+When brushing, use your brush at a 45-degree angle and use a fluoride toothpaste.
+Using short strokes, brush your teeth starting with the outer surfaces, and moving then to chewing and interior surfaces of your teeth.

-Once each surface of the tooth has been brushed, brushing your tongue and cheeks to remove any left over bacteria will ensure you've properly cleaned your teeth.
+Once each surface of the tooth has been brushed, brush your tongue and cheeks to remove any leftover bacteria to ensure that you have properly cleaned your teeth.

 When you've properly brushed each surface of the tooth, you can expect to spend about 2 minutes to complete the entire process.
 Do this twice a day, or after every meal if possible, and your oral health will be in peak shape!